Legal provisions of COM(2021)347 - Consumer credits

 (h)where applicable, the minimum amount to be paid by the consumer.

-2. Where a credit has been granted in the form of an overdraft facility, Member States shall require that the creditor informs the consumer, on paper or another durable medium, of increases in the borrowing rate or in any charges payable, before the change in question enters into force.
+2. Where a credit has been granted in the form of an overdraft facility, Member States shall require that the creditor informs the consumer, on paper or another durable medium specified in the credit agreement, of increases in the borrowing rate or in any charges payable, in good time before the change in question enters into force.

 By way of derogation from the first subparagraph, the information referred to in that subparagraph may be given periodically in the manner provided for in paragraph 1 where the following conditions are fulfilled: